Marje3PSUT/strapi-plugin-audit-log-marje3/README.md

 A new content-type named `logs` is created using the `strapi generate` command, with the following components:

 - Route: defines a route to fetch logs according to permissions
-- Controller: handles queryies and redirects
+- Controller: handles queries and redirects
-- Core Service: returns a paginated result
+- Service: returns a paginated result of logs

 #### Middleware: intercept-request.js